 Giving an inaccurate estimate does not necessarily limit your invoices to the estimated amount.
 Being open and forthright when providing an estimate, communicating any limitations or uncertainties, and providing regular updates to your client may protect you in the event your final invoice exceeds your original estimate.

 If you find yourself in a dispute over an estimate or are in the process of preparing one, Field Law recommends speaking with a lawyer to ensure you are paid for your hard work.
-For more information on estimates or assistance with resolving estimate-related disputes, contact Catriona Otto-Johnston, lawyer and Partner with Field Law to discuss.
+For more information on estimates or assistance with resolving estimate-related disputes, contact Field Law to discuss.